 The Engineer may authorize partial payments in the following manner:

-The first payment of 15% of the estimated quantity may be paid when the fabrication drawings are approved for fabrication.
+(a) The first payment of 15% of the estimated quantity may be paid when the fabrication drawings are approved for fabrication.

-The second payment of 60% of the estimated quantity may be paid when the steel has been entirely completed and accepted in accordance with the approved fabrication drawings, stored in a location and manner accepted by the Structural Steel Fabrication Engineer, and all applicable material certifications have been approved.
+(b) The second payment of 60% of the estimated quantity may be paid when the steel has been entirely completed and accepted in accordance with the approved fabrication drawings, stored in a location and manner accepted by the Structural Steel Fabrication Engineer, and all applicable material certifications have been approved.

-The third payment of 15% of the estimated quantity may be paid when the steel has been erected, falsework removed, and painting of connections and touch-up completed where required.
+(c) The third payment of 15% of the estimated quantity may be paid when the steel has been erected, falsework removed, and painting of connections and touch-up completed where required.

-The final payment of 10% of the estimated quantity may be paid after completion and acceptance of all work under this section, including extended weights being received and checked.
+(d) The final payment of 10% of the estimated quantity may be paid after completion and acceptance of all work under this section, including extended weights being received and checked.

 Payment will be made under:

-Pay Item Pay Item
+Pay Item Pay Unit

-506.1000001 Structural Steel, Curved Box Girder Pound
+506.5600001 Structural Steel, Curved Box Girder Pound